astropy/photutils/docs/photutils/install.rst

 .. _sourcebuildtest:

-Testing a source code build of Photutils
+Testing a Source-Code Build of Photutils
 ----------------------------------------

 The easiest way to test that your photutils built correctly (without